SolRacht/WritingComDownloader/README.md

 ```
 # Create an empty file
 touch wcomdownloader.db
-# Run the migrations (assumes you are in in the root directory of this repo)
+# Run the migrations (assumes you are in in the base directory of this repo)
 sqlite3 wcomdownloader.db < db/migration.sql
 ```

-### Docker image setup
+### Docker image build

+Just run:

 ```
 docker-compose build
 ```

-You will need to run this command every time the code updates, or if you update the configuration.
+Re-run this every time the code updates, or if you update the configuration file.

 ## Usage